 Gallery: Jeep Hurricane twin-turbo engine

 The foundation for the new 3.0 I6 is a deep-skirt cast-aluminum block with a structural aluminum alloy oil pan.
 Jeep has installed two low-inertia, high-flow turbochargers, each feeding three cylinders.
-Fuel is provided by a high-pressure direct fuel injection system with a single pimp for the standard version and two pumps for the more powerful one, actuated by a dedicated chain-driven shaft.
+Fuel is provided by a high-pressure direct fuel injection system with a single pump for the standard version and two pumps for the more powerful one, actuated by a dedicated chain-driven shaft.
 Both versions come as standard fitted with a start-stop system that cuts emissions in urban use.

 As a result of the hardware solutions, Jeep says the new engine delivers a flat torque curve with the engine maintaining at least 90 percent of its peak torque from 2,350 rpm all the way to its red line.
 The architecture of the inline-six unit makes it suitable for future integration of electric support, which means a hybrid Hurricane engine could deliver even more power and less harmful emissions.